GiggleLiu/TikzGenerator.jl/README.md

 Hence I wrap the tikz library with the following design principles

 * completeness, can do everything allowed in tikz.
-* early error, try best to error or warn user at function inputs.
+* early error, try best to error or warn users at function inputs.
 * unitless, always in `cm`.
-* no tikz control flow.
+* Julia control flow instead of slow tikz control flow.